-In high school, I started having difficulty following in class, even with the help of my CI I learned that the added technology for my hearing was not the only thing I needed to rely on in order to communicate and understand properly.
+In high school, I started having difficulty following in class, even with the help of my CL I learned that the added technology for my hearing was not the only thing I needed to rely on in order to communicate and understand properly.
 I needed to use speechreading and other communication strategies.
-Moreover, as adapt their teaching style.
+Moreover, as my high school educators were less sensitized to my communication needs, they did not always adapt their teaching style.
 Most of them spoke too fast and turned away while talking to me.
 Even if I made them wear my FM device, I could not follow them well.
 An FM device is a wireless assistive listening device that transmits sound from the person speaking to the listeners.
 This helps people with hearing loss, like me, to better hear a speaker from a distance and is especially useful in a noisy environment like a high school classroom!
 Oh, and that's the other thing!
 I had to carry my FM device from one class to the next because high school is not like in primary school.
 You have a different teacher for each subject rather than one for all of them.
 This added to my challenges.
 I had to adapt to each classroom's environment and each teacher's tone of voice.
 Not only that, but I was also the only one in my classes that had a hearing loss so I felt quite different.